astrovm/hosty/README.md

 $ hosty

 ## Whitelist
-You can include exceptions editing the file /etc/hosts.whitelist (with root permissions), one per line.
+You can include exceptions editing the file /etc/hosts.whitelist (With root permissions), one per line.

 Valid examples:

 example.com (All lines containing this text will be removed.)